Kibalchish47/rust-calculator/README.md

 # Basic calculator built in Rust

-This is a basic calculator, written with @Sammy99Jsp's assistance,
+This is a basic calculator, written with @Sammy99Jsp's assistance, intended to teach me how to write code in Rust.

 It includes basic functionality, such as :
 - Various basic operations